Black-billed streamertail: Breeding

 Both sexes of the black-billed streamertail aggressively defend territories.
 Males court females that enter their territory.
 Both sexes make repetitive forward and back flights, after which the male flies up and down in front of the female while spreading its tail streamers.
 The species breeds at any time of year, mostly between January and May, and may raise three broods in a year.
 The nest is a cup of fine plant fibers bound with spiderweb with lichen on the outside.
 It is typically built on a fine twig between 1 and 3 m above the ground.
 The female incubates the clutch of two eggs for 17 to 19 days and fledging occurs 19 to 24 days after hatch.

 Vocal and non-vocal sounds

-The black-billed streamertail's vocalizations include "a loud metallic ting or teet and a prolonged twink-twink-twink dropping in pitch at the end."
+The black-billed streamertail's vocalisations include "a loud metallic ting or teet and a prolonged twink-twink-twink dropping in pitch at the end".
 Adult males in flight produce a distinctive whirring sound.
-The whirring is synchronized with the wingbeats and video footage shows primary feather eight (P8) bending with each downstroke, creating a gap that produces the fluttering sound.
+The whirring is synchronised with the wingbeats and video footage shows primary feather eight (P8) bending with each downstroke, creating a gap that produces the fluttering sound.

 Status

 The IUCN has assessed the black-billed streamertail as being of Least Concern, though it has a restricted range and its population size and trend are not known.
 No immediate threats have been identified.
-"The ready occupation of man-made habitats suggests that habitat loss is unlikely to be a problem."
+"The ready occupation of man-made habitats suggests that habitat loss is unlikely to be a problem".